Lukas Kunze: Early and personal life

 Kunze was born in Bielefeld.
-He is the twin brother of fellow professional footballer Fabian Kunze, who plays in the Bundesliga for Arminia Bielefeld.
+He is the twin brother of fellow professional footballer Fabian Kunze, who plays in the 2.
+Bundesliga for Hannover 96.

 Career

 After playing youth football for VfL Theesen, Schalke 04 and SV Rödinghausen, he made his senior debut for SV Rödinghausen on 19 August 2017 in a 3–3 Regionalliga West draw with Rot-Weiß Oberhausen.
 In June 2021, he signed for 3.
 Liga club VfL Osnabrück on a long-term contract.